Error estimates for approximations of nonlinear uniformly parabolic equations: A key estimate between solutions and sufficiently regular -solutions

+\end{lem} In the situation of Lemma \ref{lem:helper3}, we have that $u_{\delta^\zeta}^{+}$ is a viscosity \emph{subsolution}, so we cannot directly deduce (\ref{conclem3}) from (\ref{touch u at x0t0phi}).
+The proof of the lemma uses that $(x_0,t_0)$ is in the contact set and the fact that $v$ is a $\delta$-supersolution.

-We postpone the proof of Lemma \ref{lem:Helper2} and proceed with the proof of Proposition \ref{main lemma}. \begin{proof}[Proof of Proposition \ref{main lemma}] We will give the proof for part 1 of the proposition; the proof of part 2 is very similar.
-In addition, we assume, without loss of generality, that
+We postpone the proofs of the lemmas and proceed with the proof of Proposition \ref{main lemma}. \begin{proof}[Proof of Proposition \ref{main lemma}] We will give the proof for part (1) of the proposition; the proof of part (2) is very similar.
+Let $c_1$ and $C_1$ be the constants from Lemma \ref{lem:helper1.5} and let $\delta_1$, $\bar{c}$ and $\bar{C}$ be the constants from Lemma \ref{lem:Helper2}.
+Let us take